THE-cattail/qq-bot-api/README.md

 }
 ```

-It's as easy as well if you prefer WebSocket or LongPolling for event method.
+It's as easy as well if you prefer WebSocket or LongPolling as event method.

 ```go
 func main() {